Stay Safe on the Water: The Importance of Choosing the Right Lifejacket

 Why?
 Lights on lifejackets are a legal requirement for certain passenger vessels operating on specific waterways.

+This requirement can be found under MGN 627 (M) of The Merchant Shipping (Safety Standards for Passenger Ships on Domestic Voyages) (Miscellaneous Amendments) Regulations 2022.
 These regulations, also known as "Grandfather Rights", were signed into law on December 7th, 2022, and will come into effect on December 29th, 2022.
 There will be a two-year phasing period to allow for compliance.

 You should note that this requirement only applies to certain passenger vessels operating on specific waterways, and individuals should always check the regulations and requirements specific to their situation to ensure compliance with all relevant laws and regulations related to water safety.

 For example, Article 2.3 of MGN 627(M) requires lifejackets on passenger vessels operating on Category C and D waters to be fitted with lights.
 The MCA may consider issuing an exemption from this requirement if the vessel does not sail more than one hour before sunrise or after sunset, and the restriction is recorded on the passenger ship safety certificate.
+However, this exemption will only be granted if the MCA is satisfied that adequate arrangements have been made to ensure the vessel can be returned to a berth in deteriorating daylight conditions, as recorded in the ship's Domestic Safety Management system.

 On a more rational note, besides specific lawful requirements, why would you choose not to ensure that your lifejacket is equipped with a light?
 In a Man Overboard (MOB) situtation at night, in cold water and harsh weather, having a lifejacket light on your personal flotation device will increase the likelihood of rescue services finding you from a distance — this could be the difference to being found alive or critical...or worse.